galaxyproject/training-material/topics/digital-humanities/tutorials/mfa_new-fave/tutorial.md

 # Next Steps and Use Cases

-Once you have aligned TextGrids, you can:
+Once you have extracted the vowel formant measurements you can:

-- **Measure vowel formants:** Extract and analyze vowel characteristics from aligned vowel intervals.
-To do so, you can use new-fave.
-- **Compare pronunciations:** Analyze variation across speakers or time
-- **Assess speech rate:** Measure duration of phonemes or words to study articulation speed
-- **Study consonant voicing:** Use the precise time boundaries to measure voice onset time (VOT)
+- **Quality control and data cleaning:**
+Automated alignment and formant extraction can greatly reduce the emount of manual work, but the resulting measurements should always be inspected before they are used for analysis.
+In particular, it is important to check tokens with unusually high or low formant values and verify the alignemnt of vowel boundaries.
+- **Normalizing:**
+For comparisons across speakers, raw formant values are often not sufficient because speakers differ in vocal-tract size and other anatomical characteristics.
+It may therefore be useful to normalize your data (e.g. using Nearey or Lobanov normalization methods).
+The resulting dataset can then be combined with metadata (e.g. speaker age, gender, or location, lexical item, phonological context) for statistical analysis and visualization.
+- **Visualization:**
+One application is to visualize vowel spaces.
+Plotting F1 against F2 allows researchers to examine the relative position of vowels and compare vowel systems across speakers or groups.
+These plots can provide a first visualization of patterns such as vowel raising, fronting, lowering, backing, or mergers.
+- **Sociophonetic and variationst approaches:**
+Formant measurements are often used for sociophonetic research.
+For example, whether vowel production varies across different age groups, regions, social groups, style of speech, etc. These patterns can be used to study lanugage variation and change.

 # Conclusion

 In this tutorial, we uploaded a sample audio file and transcription.
 We checked for any out-of-vocabulary words (OOVs) missing from our dictionary and generated the pronunciations using G2P.
 After checking and, if necessary, correcting these pronunciations, we merged the generated pronunciations with the built-in dictionary and ran the aligner on our files, producing aligned TextGrid files with precise phoneme-level time boundaries.

-You now have a fully aligned and labeled corpus ready for phonetic analysis.
+We then extracted vowel formant measurements using new-fave.